RetroDECK/ES-DE/INSTALL.md

 ## Development environment

-ES-DE is developed and compiled using Clang/LLVM and GCC on Unix, Clang/LLVM on macOS and MSVC and GCC (MinGW) on Windows.
+ES-DE is developed and compiled using GCC and Clang/LLVM on Unix/Linux, Clang/LLVM on macOS and MSVC on Windows.

-CMake is the build system for all the supported operating systems, used in conjunction with `make` on Unix and macOS and `nmake` and `make` on Windows.
-Xcode on macOS or Visual Studio on Windows are not required for building ES-DE and they have not been used during the development.
-The only exception is notarization of codesigned macOS packages which require the `altool` and `stapler` binaries that come bundled with Xcode.
+CMake is the build system for all the supported operating systems, used in conjunction with `make` on Unix and macOS and `jom` on Windows.
+Xcode on macOS or Visual Studio on Windows are not required for building ES-DE and they have not been used during development.

 For automatic code formatting [clang-format](https://clang.llvm.org/docs/ClangFormat.html) is used.

-Any code editor can be used of course, but I recommend [VSCode](https://code.visualstudio.com).
+Any code editor can be used of course, but [VSCode](https://code.visualstudio.com) is recommended.

 ## Building on Unix